tkat0/react-wasm-tutorial/README.md

-# Getting Started with Create React App
+# react-wasm-tutorial

+This project is a simple tutorial about [How to create a React app with Rust + WebAssembly]().

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).